We carry out a weed management program to:

 - bluestone kerbs, channels and laneways

 We use mechanical methods (like steaming or hand weeding) in areas such as:

 - other areas where herbicide use is not recommended.

 Use of herbicides

 When using herbicides, we always follow best practice and apply the product in line with the product and label guidelines to ensure our community and staff are safe.

-All herbicides we use are considered safe when used according to their guidelines and are regulated by the Agricultural and Veterinary Chemicals Act 1994.
+All herbicides we use are considered safe when used according to their guidelines and are regulated by the Agricultural and Veterinary Chemicals Act 1994-external site.

 We regularly monitor the latest advice on its use and recently supported a study undertaken by Deakin University on alternatives to glyphosate.
 The outcome of the study was that:

 - glyphosate is safe

 - glyphosate is the most effective product for weed management